 You'll need to cut:

-(I used a small oval plunger cutter, then stretched the candy a bit to get the shape I wanted)
+- 32 - ½ inch chocolate brown ovals using a small oval plunger cutter for the pupil.
+I used a small oval plunger cutter, then stretched the candy a bit to get the shape I wanted.

 Use small dabs of piping gel or water to attach the pink heart nose to the snout, the pink hearts to the chocolate ears, and the pupils to the eyes.